tarcieri/securemarshal/README.md

 SecureMarshal
 =============

-A Ruby serialization format designed from the ground-up around security.
+A (vaporware) Ruby serialization format designed from the ground-up around security.

 ## Rationale